Karthik-Mohan10/Karthik-Mohan10/README.md

 ## Hi there 👋
 I'm a master's student in Robotic Systems Engineering at RWTH Aachen University, Germany.
-Currently, building my knowledge and skills on Robotics and AI/ML applications.
+Currently, building my knowledge and skills in Robotics and AI/ML applications.

 - 🔭 My interests are in Robotics and Computer Vision problems
 - 🌱 I’m committed to continual learning and development